Selenium Automation Framework: A Detailed Guide

-Keyword driven framework
+- Keyword driven framework

-Data Driven Framework
+1. Data Driven Framework

-And thus, these data sets are kept separate from the original script which can fetch the required input each time from the data set excel sheet.
+And thus, these data sets are kept separate from the original script, which can fetch the required input each time from the data set excel sheet.
 This makes it convenient for the tester to modify the script without disturbing the data sets or vice versa, making it much more robust.

-Keyword Driven Framework
+2. Keyword Driven Framework

-Hybrid Driven Framework
+3. Hybrid Driven Framework

-When to use these Selenium frameworks?
+When to use Selenium Automation frameworks?

-For instance, when there are more functionalities to be tested for the web application.
-It is suggested that the team goes for a keyword driven framework, where the operations are stored in a separate table in the form of keywords.
+- For instance, when there are more functionalities to be tested for the web application.
+It is suggested that the team goes for a keyword-driven framework, where the operations are stored in a separate table in the form of keywords.

-How to get started with Selenium Framework?
+How to get started with Selenium automation?

-To get started with the Selenium automation testing, you can go through BrowserStack’s Automate documentation.
+To start with the Selenium automation testing, you can refer the BrowserStack’s Automate documentation.
 Decide which scripting language and framework you are planning to use for testing.
 And, then you can install the prerequisite components.
 Try running a few sample test cases to get an understanding.

-Using BrowserStack Automate, teams get instant access to a Selenium Grid of 2000+ browsers on real desktops, iOS, and Android devices.
+Using BrowserStack Automate, teams get instant access to a Selenium Grid of 3000+ browsers on real desktops, iOS, and Android devices.